MarlinZH/xmind_converter/README.md

 # XMind to Notion Converter

 A Python tool to convert XMind mind maps into Notion pages while preserving the hierarchical structure and additional properties.
+Available both as a Python script and a desktop application with GUI.

 ## Features